Tomb of Sargeras Healer Trinkets

 - Two healers can put two HoTs on the same target, however a single healer cannot spend both charges on one target.

 - The trinket currently seems buggy, with the shield not proccing when the target drops below 35% health.
 They instead need to take a hit while already being below 35%.
-This further diminishes the value of the shield.
+This diminishes the ‘death protection’ aspect of the trinket but will actually help the HoT stick around for longer.
+A boon with its current strength.

 - Numbers wise: